Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Data availability

 \section{\textbf{Data availability}}

-The data underlying the analyses and findings of this study will be available from S.K. (ryankim990@gmail.com) on a reasonable request.
+The data underlying the analyses and findings of this study will be available from S.K. (ryankim1101@kaist.ac.kr) on a reasonable request.
 Researchers interested in accessing data can contact the corresponding author (wnjlee@kaist.ac.kr).
 Correspondence and requests for data should be addressed to S.K. and W.L.

-\section{\textbf{Competing interests }}
+\section{\textbf{Competing interests}}

 The authors declare no competing interests.